cohere-coop/just-enough-unix-command-line/en-US/src/curl.md

 After downloading the source (you'll get the chart again (charts are neat)), you should see the output of the script.
 That's a very simple application of using `curl` and ruby, but you get the picture.
 If you've installed RVM before, you used `curl` to retrieve a bash script, that you then passed into bash.
 Check out [the RVM install page]("https://rvm.io/rvm/install/"), and peep the first command.
 It should make a lot more sense to you, now that you know what `curl` is!

 That's all for today!
-Maybe we can get to curling in the next post.
+Maybe we can get to curling in the next chapter.